Public consultation on the revised draft report for the Review of live marine ornamental fish import policy, has closed.

 We will carefully consider all comments when preparing the final report and developing biosecurity measures, including working with our trading partners to implement the final import conditions.

-Contact the Aquatic Biosecurity Risk Assessment (ABRA) unit at abra@aff.gov.au for more information.
+For further information contact the Aquatic Biosecurity Risk Assessment (ABRA) unit at abra@aff.gov.au.
 ABRA will circulate periodic updates and relevant information during the review.